Network-Initialized Monte Carlo Based on Generative Neural Networks

 we consider the half-filled honeycomb lattices where it experiences a chiral Heisenberg Gross-Neveu quantum critical point at $U_c/t \approx 3.83$ between the Dirac semimetal and the antiferromagnetic Mott insulator~\cite{Meng2010,Sorella2012,Assaad2013,TCLang2019,YZLiu2020}.
-Here the configuration is made of the auxiliary fields used in the discrete Hubbard-Stratonovich transformation to decouple the fermion interaction terms in DQMC, so the configurational space is of the size $L\times L\times \beta$ (see detailed explaination in Sec.
+Here the configuration is made of the auxiliary fields used in the discrete Hubbard-Stratonovich transformation to decouple the fermion interaction terms in DQMC, so the configurational space is of the size $L\times L\times \beta$ compared with the $L\times L$ for the Ising case (see detailed explaination in Sec.
 I of Supplemental Materials (SM)~\cite{suppl}).
 We then design the loss function as: